Elkozel/elkozel.github.io/_posts/2025-03-18-Telegram-Phishing.md

 date: 2025-03-18 14:05:00 -0000
 categories: phishing Telegram
 ---
 As a SOC analyst, I have read many blogs about phishing campaigns, malware, etc, however, I have never tried writing one.
-So, when I recently I saw a Telegram scam, I decided it would be a perfect opportunity for me to have some fun and learn something new.
+So, when I recently I saw a Telegram scam message, I decided it would be a perfect opportunity for me to have some fun and learn something new.
 Hope you enjoy!

 ## TLDR
 ### IOCs